datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast07-Extract-NDVI-From-Rasters-in-R.md

 contributors: [Megan A. Jones]
 packagesLibraries: [raster, rgdal]
 dateCreated:  2014-11-26
-lastModified: 2015-12-14
+lastModified: 2015-12-17
 category: time-series-workshop
 tags: [raster-ts-wrksp, raster]
 mainTag: raster-ts-wrksp
 description: "This lesson will explore a way to extract NDVI values from a raster time series in `R` and plot them using `ggplot`.
-Methods learned in this lesson could be applied to any raster time series set."
+Methods learned in this lesson could be applied to any raster time series data."
 code1: SR07-Extract-NDVI-From-Rasters-in-R.R
 image:
   feature: NEONCarpentryHeader_2.png